10 zones to put your learning into action

 Our 10 zones are incubators or spaces where people come together to brainstorm, kickstart projects, and build startups.
 Zone Learning members have the opportunity to: Grow their network, gain experience, build their resume and even access funding.

 As higher education and the job market in Canada shifts focus to creativity, innovation, and entrepreneurship, Ryerson is dedicated to equipping its students for success.
 By getting involved with Zone Learning, you'll work on real world projects and gain real world skills that will prepare you for the 21st-century workplace.
 Zone Learning can bridge the gap between the classroom and industry.

-Graduating from university with the experience of having started your own company or social venture, or being part of a team of individuals from across faculties and programs that worked together on a project or startup with real-world impact, tells employers that you’re ambitious, creative, willing to take risks, and able to build bridges to people with different kinds of expertise.
+Graduating from university with tangible experience with a company or team in Zone Learning, shows employers that you’re ambitious, creative, willing to take risks, and able to build bridges to people with different kinds of expertise.

 Zone Learning at Ryerson is intended to engage students from all disciplines.
 You don’t need to be an entrepreneur to get involved, you don’t need a plan for a startup and you don’t even need to be a student.
 If you’ve ever wanted to try out a new idea, create social change, help grow a company or just work with creative people in a cool environment, this is the place for you.

 Entrepreneurial skills and experience are beneficial to everyone--not just those who identify as entrepreneurs or would like to start their own business.
 Zone Learning offers multiple entry points.
 If you're not looking to start your own project or company consider joining Zone Learning at the Contributor and Community level, which will allow you to gain valuable skills and experiences.